-Qualified Domestic Relations Orders or QDRO
+Qualified Domestic Relations Orders Attorneys

-Florida law on equitable distribution states that in a Florida divorce, anything that was accumulated during the marriage (including debt), should be divided between the parties at the time of divorce.
-The presumption is that Florida divorce courts will divide pensions, IRAs, or any other retirement account equally between the spouses at the time of divorce.
+To understand why a QDRO is so valuable, imagine a case in which one spouse during a divorce accumulates a significant tax-deferred retirement account over the course of the marriage.
+Florida law on equitable distribution states that in a Florida divorce, any marital assets, property and/or debt accumulated during the marriage should be equitably divided between the parties at the time of divorce.
+The presumption is that divorce courts will divide equally pensions, IRAs, and any other type of retirement account between the spouses.

-Florida allows the use of a QDRO, or Qualified Domestic Relations Order to transfer the funds directly into the retirement account of the other spouse.
-Because the funds were never removed, they were just "converted" to another tax deferred account, no tax penalty occurs.
+The State of Florida allows the use of a QDRO during a divorce to transfer the funds from one retirement accounts directly into the retirement account of the other spouse.
+Because the funds were never removed — the funds were simply transferred to another tax-deferred account — no tax penalties occur.